-The Committee is currently chaired by Ms Agnes Wanjiru and membership includes three other Non-Executive Directors with the Governor and the Deputy Governor in attendance.
-The Committee meets regularly as and when need arises to review human resource policies and make suitable recommendations to the Board.
+The Committee was previously chaired by Ms Agnes Wanjiru till her retirement on January 4, 2011 and membership included three other Non-Executive Directors with the Governor and the Deputy Governor in attendance.
+The Committee is yet to be constituted under the new board which was appointed during the year.
+The committee once in place will meet regularly and as and when need arises to review human resource policies and make suitable recommendations to the Board.